sasamuku/repo-change-watcher/README.md

 1. The action queries the GitHub API to find PRs that were merged during the specified time period
 2. It collects information about these PRs (number, title, author, merge date)
-3. It organizes PRs by their merge date
+3. It organizes PRs by their merge date for easy daily/weekly review
 4. It reads the existing output file (if any) to avoid adding duplicate entries
 5. It updates the file with new PRs while preserving the historical data
-6. The resulting file is a chronological record of all merged PRs
+6. The resulting file is a chronological record of all merged PRs, perfect for sprint reviews and team meetings

 ## Future Enhancements

-- AI-powered PR summary generation
+- AI-powered PR summary generation to highlight key development achievements
+- Weekly/sprint rollup summaries for management reporting
 - Customizable PR filtering options
-- Statistical analysis of PR trends
+- Statistical analysis of PR trends and development velocity
-- Integration with notification platforms
+- Integration with notification platforms and team communication tools
+- Automated meeting agenda generation based on PR activities

 ## Benefits

+- Facilitates effective sprint reviews and team standups with organized PR history
+- Supports agile development by providing clear visibility into daily/weekly accomplishments
 - No external service integration needed, works entirely within GitHub Actions
 - Monitor PR changes in any repository
 - Automatically record change history and manage it within your project